US STOCKS-Wall St higher as tech, energy gain; Fed in focus

 delivery company's quarterly profit rose more than expected.

-The S&P 500 index showed six new 52-week highs and one new
+The S&P 500 index showed three new 52-week highs and no new

-low, while the Nasdaq recorded 49 new highs and 12 new lows.
+lows, while the Nasdaq recorded 33 new highs and eight new lows.

 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by